Automated Bottling of Liquid Petroleum Gas (LPG)

 The empty cylinders moved sequentially along the refilling line.
 As each cylinder approached the filling station, a human employee was required to visually inspect two numbers inscribed on the cylinder body (FIG: 1).
 First, the empty cylinder weight and second, a date code.
 The date code was read and recorded to determine if a periodic pressure test was due for that particular cylinder.

-The top view of a typical LPG cylinder showing the characters to be read.
+Top view of typical LPG cylinder showing the characters to be read.

 Fig – 1 (The top view of a typical LPG cylinder showing the characters to be read)